 Early on, you should take something of a mental stock-take on the personnel that you have available to you and roughly categorise them into these three groups.
 If you have very few that are likely to support your efforts, you might want to consider whether this is something that you are ready to embark on or whether you should take time to change your staff until you get those who might support you.

-Further reading on this topic at the article: Change Management articles
+Further reading on this topic at the article: How to Do Change Management for Profit

 Broad Cuts First in a Redundancy Plan